 Transit visas are valid for a very short period, usually 2 days for those passing through Sri Lanka.

-For those seeking to extend their stay, it is imperative to apply for an extension before the current visa expires.
+If you want to stay longer, you must apply for an extension before your current visa expires.
 The Department of Immigration and Emigration of Sri Lanka handles all extension requests.
 The process involves:

 Submission of a completed application form.